adap/flower/examples/weldon-on-camelyon/README.md

-# Flower Simulation example using PyTorch
+# Flower Simulation of Training Weldon on Camelyon

 This introductory example uses the simulation capabilities of Flower to simulate federated Weldon model training on Camelyon dataset using a single machine.